kaushik546/Inventory-Management-System/README.md

 # Inventory-Management-System
-Inventory Management System by asp.net and MSSQL
+**Inventory Management System by ASP.NET and MSSQL**

 This is the simple Inventory Management System.
 Here i am trying to cover some basic and important fields of Inventory Management System.
 They are:
-# Products
+- [x] Products
-# Suppliers
+- [x] Suppliers
-# Purchase
+- [x] Purchases
-# Sales
+- [x] Sales

-How to use this project:
+**How to use this project:**
-# Clone or Download.
+- Clone or Download.
-# Run Visual Studio
+- Run Visual Studio
-# Open project and Select and Open InventoryMangement.sln file.
+- Open project and Select and Open InventoryMangement.sln file.
 All of the files and folder will display your visual studio solution.
-# Otherwise you can Open InventoryMangement folder and Built your own solution for this project.
+- Otherwise you can Open InventoryMangement folder and Built your own solution for this project.
-# Attach InventoryMangement.mdf database to your MSSQL Database or visual studio local database.
+- Attach InventoryMangement.mdf database to your MSSQL Database or visual studio local database.
-# If you can not access database file:
+- If you can not access database file:
-# Edit connectionString from Web.Debug.config file and add AttachDbFilename=|Enter your database directory here|InventoryMangement.mdf;
+  - Edit connectionString from `Web.Debug.config` file and add `AttachDbFilename=|Enter your database directory here|InventoryMangement.mdf;`

-Thanks.
+**Thanks.**